-Figure 3 below illustrates the City's cash balances as forecast over the next ten year period.
-Read in conjunction with the projected Unrestricted Current Ratio, it indicates potential future liquidity challenges as a result of the ongoing Covid-19 disruption.
-Sustainable liquidity levels are anticipated to return over the period of the Plan, allowing the City to meet its obligations and deliver its capital program whilst maintaining operational service levels.
+Figure 4 below illustrates the City's cash and investment balances as forecast over the next ten year period.
+Read in conjunction with the projected Unrestricted Current Ratio, sustainable liquidity levels are maintained over the period of the Plan, allowing the City to meet its obligations and deliver its capital program whilst maintaining operational service levels.